 Saturday, May 2, 2015

 Saturday was a day where we planned to retrace our footsteps and check out all of the stuff we wanted to see the previous day that wasn’t open.
-What that means is Anna going shopping.
+What that meant was Anna was going shopping.
 Like Amsterdam, there are many vintage stores in Brussels, so Anna could go shopping and there might even be a chance I could find something that I might like.
-So, the bulk of Saturday was spent strolling around, shopping, snacking and drinking.
+The bulk of Saturday was spent strolling around, shopping, snacking, and drinking.
 This included our favourite coffee shop.
-Earlier, I mentioned us finding possibly the best coffee I have ever had at an Ethiopian coffee shop.
-That shop was Aksum Coffee House.
-Any time we needed coffee we just instantly went there and the guys working there were cool, too.
-Sure, the beer, mussels, and waffles are great in Brussels, but if you want great coffee, just go here.

 One thing I never knew about Belgium was their love of french fries.
 I had a friend who mentioned that if I’m out drinking I should snack on fries.
 Okay, not a bad idea, but it turns out that Belgians are fanatical about french fries.
 According to Wikipedia’s page on Belgian cuisine: Fries and fry culture (yes, there is a whole section devoted to Belgian french fries):